F1 has woken from its winter slumber and the second test brings another three days of testing at the Circuit de Catalunya in Barcelona.

 However, fans new and old can be rest assured that teams will never display their strongest hand until the engines are cranked all the way up in Q3 at the Australian Grand Prix.

-Let the mind games begin.
+Let the mind games continue.

 F1 testing 2020: schedule and start times